Nipple reduction in London

 Nipple reduction surgical techniques

 Nipple reduction is most commonly carried out under a local anaesthetic as it is a short procedure that takes roughly 30 minutes to perform for each side.
-The nipple is carefully reduced in size using a cutting diathermy blade and the scars are barely noticeable as they are concealed on the inside of the nipple where it meets the areola.
+The procedure involves surgical removal of part of the nipple tissue to reduce the size.
+The scars after the procedure are minimal and virtually undetectable as they are well hidden on the underside of the nipple where it meets the areola.

-Most people notice mild discomfort after nipple reduction surgery.
-This is usually well controlled by simple medications such as paracetamol.
-You should be able to return to work and social activities within a week.
+Most people notice only mild discomfort after nipple reduction surgery.
+This is usually well controlled by simple over the counter medications such as paracetamol.
+You should be able to return to work and social activities within a few days.

 Recovery after nipple reduction